-Dodge Challenger (1970-1974)
+Dodge Challenger History

-Under the hood, engines choices included the 340 Six-Pack, 383 Magnum, 440 Magnum, 440 Six-Pack and the mighty 426 Hemi.
-Exterior options included a plethora of wild colors and graphics, and along with hood scoops and pistol-grip shifters, the Dodge Challenger was a worthy component to the Ford Mustang and Chevy Camaro.
+In the fall of 1969, five years after the first pony cars hit dealer showrooms, Dodge introduced the 1970 Challenger.
+Options included a plethora of exterior colors and graphics, and along with hood scoops and pistol-grip shifters, the Challenger was a worthy component to the Ford Mustang and Chevy Camaro.

 The outer shell of the Challenger was designed by Carl 'Cam' Cameron, who also designed the 1966 Dodge Charger.
 The grille was inspired by one of Cameron's earlier designs for the Charger.
-The taillamps ran across the back of the car with one backup light in the center.
+The tail lamps ran across the back of the car with one backup light in the center.

-There were many trim and option levels on the base Challenger, Challenger SE and Challenger R/T models.
-Many stripe and option packages were offered.
-Challenger's SE package added a vinyl top with a smaller rear window.
+There were several trim and option levels on the base Challenger, Challenger SE and Challenger R/T models.
+The Challenger SE package added a vinyl top with a smaller rear window.
 The Gran Coupe model added body sill, wheel lip, and beltline moldings.

 Three versions of the 383-cubic-inch V8 were offered; 290, 330 or 335 horsepower.
 The 440 four-barrel motor produced 375-hp, and the 440 Six-Pack was rated at 390-hp.
-The 426 Hemi was underrated at 425 horsepower.
+The 426 Hemi was underrated by the factory at 425 horsepower.

-Base Challengers were equipped with a three-speed manual transmission, either four-speed manual or three-speed automatic were optional on all models.
+Base Challengers were equipped with a three-speed manual transmission.
+A four-speed manual or three-speed automatic were optional on all models.

 1970 Challenger T/A